WAfework/ECO225-Project/README.md

 # Airbnb Pricing Determinants in NYC

 This repository contains the paper, notebooks, code and final dataset for my project for ECO225 (Winter-2024) on Airbnb pricing determinants in NYC.
 All code is my own and the research question was unique for the course.

+Below are some key facts from the project.

 ## Methods